palak-463/HumanResourceManagementSystem/README.md

-# 🎉 HumanResourceManagementSystem
+# 📂 Human Resource Management System

-Welcome to the **HumanResourceManagementSystem**!
+Welcome to the **Human Resource Management System**!
 This project is designed to manage employee records and leave requests with robust JWT-based authentication.
 Below you'll find detailed setup instructions, API routes, and sample test cases.
 Feel free to reach out if you have any questions or need further assistance!

 ## ✨ Features